 1.1.1 Electronic Readout for Strip and Striplet Detectors

 The front-end processing of the signals from the silicon strip detectors will be performed by custom-designed ICs mounted on hybrid circuits that distribute power and signals, and thermally interface the ICs to the cooling system.
 As discussed below, the very different features of inner (Layer 0 - 3) and outer layers (4 and 5) of the SVT set divergent requirements to the readout chips, which most probably makes it necessary to develop two distinct integrated circuits.
 This obviously holds also in the case a different technology (pixels) is adopted for Layer 0 instead of short strips (striplets).
 Generally speaking, both types of ICs will consist of 128 channels, each connected to a detector strip.
 The signals from the strips, after amplification and shaping will be compared to a preset threshold.
 If a signal exceeding the threshold is detected, a 4 bit analog information about the signal amplitude will be provided by an ADC: this will mostly serve for calibration and monitoring purposes in the innermost layers, whereas in outer layers it will be essential for dE/dx measurements.
 The dimensions of the readout IC are expected to be about 6 x 4 mm2 .
 As discussed in the SVT HDI subsection of this TDR, the dimensions of the HDI set a 6 mm upper limit on the side of the chip with the bonding pads for the interconnection with the strip sensors.
-The power dissipation will be about 4 mW/channel including both analog and digital sections.
-For each channel with a signal above threshold, the strip number, the amplitude information, the chip identification number and the related time stamp will be stored inside the chip waiting for a trigger signal for a time corresponding to the trigger latency (about 7 us).
+The power dissipation will be below 4 mW/channel including both analog and digital sections.
+For each channel with a signal above threshold, the strip number, the amplitude information, the chip identification number and the related time stamp will be stored inside the chip waiting for a trigger signal for a time corresponding to the trigger latency (about 7 us, corresponding to a 150 kHz trigger rate).
 When a trigger is received, data will be read out and transmitted off chip, otherwise they will be discarded.
 The data output from the microstrip detector will be sparsified, i.e. will consist only of those channels generating a hit.
 The readout integrated circuits must remain functional up to 5 times nominal background.

 The option of operating in a data push fashion could be preserved for the external layers, where this will be allowed by the low strip hit rate.
 This will give the possibility to feed data from these layers to the trigger system.